wgsl-tooling-wg/wesl-spec/README.md

 We'd like to
 enable authors to publish resusable WGSL libraries on npm and crates.io.
-Community WGSL code sharing is limited today, partly because users need to manually rewrite copy-pasted code fragments.
+Sharing of WGSL code is limited today, partly because users need to manually rewrite copy-pasted code fragments.
 By combining a standardized and versioned set of extensions with some packaging standards, we can